lachlan-ibm/ibmvia_autoconf/docs/access_control.rst

 SCIM
 ====
-This configuration property is used to configure Verify Access to integrate with either a LDAP server or a Verify Access User Registry (WebSEAL runtime component) using the System for Cross-Domain Identity Management interfaces.
-This allows administrators to create/manage users, as well as provide attributes to other Verify Access authentication components.
+This configuration property is used to configure Verify Identity Access to integrate with either a LDAP server or a Verify Identity Access User
+Registry (WebSEAL runtime component) using the System for Cross-Domain Identity Management interfaces.
+This allows administrators to create/manage users, as well as provide attributes to other Verify Identity Access authentication components.

-.. autoclass:: src.verify_access_autoconf.access_control.AAC_Configurator.System_CrossDomain_Identity_Management
+.. autoclass:: src.ibmvia_autoconf.access_control.AAC_Configurator.System_CrossDomain_Identity_Management
    :members: